ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

       --config-base64 <text>                     Instead of a file, use this Base64 encoded configuration data.
       --config-format <format>             json  Format of the config file: must be one of (json, yaml).
 Default is json.
   -h, --help                                     Display this information.
+      --lease-expiration <expiration>            The date this lease will expire.
+      --lease-name <team-name>                   The team name to issue the lease to.
+      --lease-signing-aws-kms-key-id <id>        ID for your AWS KMS key to sign leases.
+      --metrics-port <n>                         Makes Prometheus metrics available at the specified port.
+Defaults to 9400 if unset.
       --no-pretty                                Do not use a pretty printer with --stdout when generating data.
   -q, --quiet                                    Do not print any status text other than generated data to the command line.
       --report-benchmark                         Prints performance statistics after all generators complete.